-"Resort Condominiums" means a form of housing tenure and other real property where a specified part of a piece of real estate (usually of an apartment house) is individually owned and rented out for use of persons for less than 30 days while use of and access to common facilities in the piece such as hallways, heating system, elevators, exterior areas is executed under legal rights associated with the individual ownership and controlled by the association of owners that jointly represent ownership of the whole piece.
+Resort condominiums means a form of housing tenure and other real property where a specified part of a piece of real estate (usually of an apartment house) is individually owned and rented out for use of persons for less than 30 days while use of and access to common facilities in the piece such as hallways, heating system, elevators, exterior areas is executed under legal rights associated with the individual ownership and controlled by the association of owners that jointly represent ownership of the whole piece.

-"Resort Property" means a compound of buildings and facilities located together that provides lodging, entertainment and a relaxing environment to people on vacation.
-This includes 24 hour security and 24 hour front desk personnel.
+Resort property means a compound of buildings and facilities located together that provides lodging, entertainment and a relaxing environment to people on vacation.
+This includes 24-hour security and 24-hour front desk personnel.
 These units comply with all commercial building code standards.

-"Short Term Rental" means the rental for compensation of one- or two -family dwellings, as defined in the IRC (International Residential Code), for the purpose of overnight lodging for a period of not less than one (1) night and not more than thirty (30) days other than ongoing month-to-month tenancy granted to the same renter for the same unit.
-This is not applicable to hotels, motels, bed and breakfasts, resort properties as defined in this ordinance or resort condominiums.
+Short term rental means the rental for compensation of a privately owned dwelling, including but not limited to, a single-family dwelling, two-family dwelling (duplex), tri-plex, quadraplex, multifamily dwelling, apartment house, tiny home, townhome, manufactured home, industrialized home, or garage apartment, rented by the public for consideration and used for dwelling, lodging or sleeping purposes for a period of not less than one night and not more than 30 days other than ongoing month-to-month tenancy granted to the same renter for the same unit.
+This term is not applicable to hotels, motels, bed and breakfasts, dormitories, recreational vehicle parks, hospitals, medical clinics, nursing homes, convalescent homes, foster homes, halfway houses, transitional housing facilities, resort properties as defined in this chapter, or resort condominiums.

-"Short Term Rental Decal" means the decal issued by the City as part of a Short Term Rental permit that identifies the subject property as a Short Term Rental, the Short Term Rental permit number, the owner or rental agent's name and 24-hour emergency contact phone number of either the owner or the rental agent.
+Short term rental decal means the decal issued by the city as part of a short term rental permit that identifies the subject property as a short term rental, the short term rental permit number, the owner or rental agent's name and 24-hour emergency contact phone number of either the owner or the rental agent, or via an electronic database available to emergency responders and code enforcement officers as provided by the city.